Using an Oracle database as a source for AWS DMS

 Account privileges required when using Oracle LogMiner to access the redo logs

-To access the redo logs using the Oracle LogMiner, grant the privileges following to the Oracle user specified in the Oracle endpoint connection settings.
+To access the redo logs using the Oracle LogMiner, grant the following privileges to the Oracle user specified in the Oracle endpoint connection settings.

 Account privileges required when using AWS DMS Binary Reader to access the redo logs

-To access the redo logs using the AWS DMS Binary Reader, grant the privileges following to the Oracle user specified in the Oracle endpoint connection settings.
+To access the redo logs using the AWS DMS Binary Reader, grant the following privileges to the Oracle user specified in the Oracle endpoint connection settings.

 Binary Reader works with Oracle file features that include Oracle directories.